Jalastin/ECS-189L-Project/ProjectDocument.md

 - Aside from a more fleshed out options menu that has more settings to change, playtesters did not have any additional game controls or interface features that they wanted to see implemented.
 - As mentioned previously, a majority of the playtesters would like to see a faster moving pearl, so that is something we have improved.
 Some players also wanted to remove the ability for the player to slide on angled surfaces.
 - The only interface-related concern we received was that the pause and mute buttons would sometimes be covered by the level.
 Since conducting user testing, we have resolved this issue.
+- An overwhleming number of playtesters wanted different music for the game, and we agreed.
+We changed the music to be more calming and less intrusive for players.

 ## Narrative Design (Devin Ly)